src-its/ca-web/content/virtualbox_ubuntu-deployment.md

-## Configuring and Deploying Ubuntu Server as a VirtualBox application
+## Configuring and Deploying Ubuntu Server as a VirtualBox Application

 ----